Women in Sweden: Military

 In the Military Articles of 1621, which organized the Swedish army, military men on all levels were explicitly allowed to bring their wives with them to war, as the wives were regarded to fill an important role as sutlers in the house hold organisation of the army: prostitutes, however, were banned.
 This regulation was kept until the Military Article of 1798, though the presence of women diminished after the end of the Great Northern War.
 In the Military Article of 1798, the only women allowed to accompany the army was the professional unmarried female sutlers, in Sweden named marketenterska.
 Unofficially, however, there were females who served in the army posing as male the entire period, the most famous being Ulrika Eleonora Stålhammar.

 In 1924, the Swedish Women's Voluntary Defence Organization ("Lottorna") was founded: it is an auxiliary defense organization of the Home Guard, a part of the Swedish Armed Forces.

 Since 1989 there are no gender restrictions in the Swedish military on access to military training or positions.
 They are allowed to serve in all parts of the military and in all positions, including combat.

 In 2010, Sweden abolished male-only conscription and replaced it with a gender-neutral system.
 Simultaneously, the conscription system was however deactivated, only to be reactivated in 2017.
 Hence, beginning in 2018 both women and men are obliged to do military service.

 In 2018, female personnel made up 15% of the soldiers in training and less than 7% of the professional military officers.

 Parliamentary appointments and elections

 After the 1921 election, the first women were elected to Swedish Parliament after the suffrage: Kerstin Hesselgren in the Upper chamber and Nelly Thüring (Social Democrat), Agda Östlund (Social Democrat) Elisabeth Tamm (liberal) and Bertha Wellin (Conservative) in the Lower chamber.
-It was not until 1961, however, that women held more than 10% seats in parliament.
+By 1961, women held more than 10% seats in parliament.

 In 1947, Karin Kock-Lindberg became the first female government minister, and in 1958, Ulla Lindström became the first female acting Prime Minister.
-It was not to be until 1966, however, that there were more than one woman in the cabinet in the same time.
+It was not until 1966 that there was more than one woman in the cabinet at the same time.

-The election of 1994 signified a breakthrough in this aspect: for the first time in history, women had more than 40% of the seats of parliament, and half of the cabinet positions in government.
+In the election of 1994, for the first time, women had more than 40% of the seats of parliament, and half of the cabinet positions in government.
 This made Sweden unique in the world at the time.